-The onus is on the teacher to ensure he or she meets those deadlines.
+The onus is on the teacher to meet these deadlines.

 Turnaround time for an evaluation can vary from as short as one week to as long as three months, depending on whether or not all necessary documentation is provided by the teacher.
 QECO and the TDSB do not do this for you!